The Best Restaurants In Edgewater

 Even if you don’t get one of the outdoor tables at Amara at Paraiso, you’ll still probably have a good meal.
 That being said, do everything in your power to get an outdoor table.
-Throw the host $20, wait for 45 minutes, train a seagull to attack the people at the table you want - whatever it takes.
-Because even though the seafood here (especially the banana leaf-wrapped cobia) is good enough on its own, it’s so much better with the waterfront view.
+Throw the host $20, wait for 45 minutes, train a seagull to attack the people at the table you want—or, you know, just make a reservation.
+Because even though the seafood here (especially the whole grilled snapper) is good enough on its own, it’s so much better with Amara's outstanding waterfront view.

 We’re typically nervous to try restaurants with names from Billy Joel lyrics, but Mamma Leone’s is a lot more enjoyable than the bad barbecue place we just made up called We Didn’t Start The Fire.
 The small Italian bakery is great for breakfast or lunch.
-They serve a pretty wide selection of savory and sweet baked things, but we really like their paninis, which come on baguettes that always taste like they just came out of the oven.
+They serve a pretty wide selection of savory and sweet baked things, but we really like their paninis, which come on bread that always tastes like it just came out of the oven.
 The squares of stuffed focaccia are also delicious and the size of an iPad.

-While it’s no doubt a wine bar first and foremost, Lagniappe is also a perfectly acceptable place to eat—as long as you’re OK with doing so outside because that’s pretty much your only option.
-But it’s still the best spot in Edgewater for a fun meal where you can catch up with friends or impress a date.
+While it’s first and foremost a wine bar, Lagniappe is also a perfectly acceptable place to eat—as long as you’re OK with doing so outside because that’s pretty much your only option.
+But it works for a fun meal where you can catch up with friends or take a date who's comfortable with crowds.
 They’ve got a small but respectable food menu with things like churrasco, mahi, salmon, chicken, and sautéed veggies.
-They also have a not-so-small but equally respectable meat and cheese plate, which you should absolutely order if you have at least two people to help.
+They also have a not-so-small but equally respectable meat and cheese plate, which you should absolutely order if you have at least two people to help you finish it.